absolomb/absolomb.github.io/_posts/2018-05-04-HackTheBox-Tally.md

 <https://foxglovesecurity.com/2016/09/26/rotten-potato-privilege-escalation-from-service-accounts-to-system/>

-I won't go into the details on how this exploit works, the article explains it far better than I ever could.
+I won't go into the details on how this exploit works, the article above explains it far better than I ever could.

 Let's check our privileges with meterpreter.